-Premarital counseling can help you learn how to better communicate with your partner so issues that arise between the two of you—like finances or intimacy issues—don’t fester.
+Premarital counseling can help you learn how to better communicate with your partner so conflicts that arise between the two of you—like finances or intimacy issues—don’t fester.
 According to a well-cited study, couples who completed some form of premarital counseling reported 30% greater satisfaction in their marriage than couples who didn’t.
 (That’s reason enough to set up a meeting or two.)
 Nothing good comes from couples going months or even years before talking about these problems—and lots of negative emotions can build up over time.
-But seeing a counselor before you decide to commit to forever with your partner can help you learn how to have those hard conversations so they don’t erode all the good stuff you've built in your relationship.
+By seeing a counselor before you decide to commit to forever with your partner, you'll learn how to have those hard conversations so they don’t erode all the good stuff you've built in your relationship.
 With that in mind, we reviewed a number of excellent premarital counseling options and outlined the best covering a wide range of needs below.

-- Best Overall: Talkspace
+- Best Overall: Ours

-- Best for Busy Couples: Growing Self
+- Best for Busy Couples: Talkspace

-- Best for Improving Communication: Regain
+- Best for Improving Communication: Couples Therapy Inc.

 - Best for Christian Couples: Grace Wellness Center